It was one of those nights I will remember my entire life.

-I don’t think those people mean to be a constant source of pressure, yet I can hardly make it a few days without someone asking, “So, what’s new in your love life?” which feels identical to, “when is your due date?”
+I don’t think those people mean to be a constant source of pressure, yet I can hardly make it a day without someone asking, “So, what’s new in your love life?”
+Which feels identical to “When is your due date?”

 Honestly, I think our churches tend to be horrible to single people.
 We invalidate their entire way of living by constantly focusing on “family” and “marriage” sermons that isolate and marginalize a huge portion of our congregations.